Navigating

 or even counseling/ psychotherapy?

-The school psychologist as a part of a post-adoption support
+The school psychologist as a part of a post-adoption

-discuss the issues of placement, testing, supportive services,
+to discuss the issues of placement, testing, supportive services,

 and share their worries and anxieties.
 This is a good time to